marsch/Microservices/SecureAccessControl/AuthenticationAuthorisationFlow.md

 XML based Standard for exchange Authentication & Authorisation Data, to archive Single Sign On (SSO), Federation and Identity Management

 **Pros**:
-* data transfer is free to use (SOAP, HTTP, JMS ...)
+* Data transfer is free to use (SOAP, HTTP, JMS ...)
-* combine both Authentication and Authorisation
+* Combine both Authentication and Authorisation

 **Cons**:
-* XML payload (assertions) very Big
+* XML payload (assertions) very big

 ## Usecases and Findings ##

 ### Authentication and Authorisation from enduser

-* that case is not a part from OIH because only APIs are communicating
+* That case is not a part from OIH because only APIs are communicating

 ### Authorisation from APIs

-* it is common practice to use OAuth2.0 in combination with JWT
+* It is common practice to use OAuth2.0 in combination with JWT

 ## Link Collection